Roland Edge: Hull City

 Edge joined Hull City of League One on a free transfer in July 2004.
 Hull were promoted to the Championship that season as runners up but Edge was limited to just 16 appearances in all competitions.

 His contract was terminated by mutual consent in January 2006 after struggling with a long term injury.

 Non-league

 Injuries curtailed Edge's professional career and he moved onto non-league Folkestone Invicta before joining Maidstone United.
 He re-joined Folkestone Invicta as a player-coach in June 2010.
 He was later appointed as Assistant Manager of the side.

 He made his final of 178 total appearances for Folkestone Invicta.

+Coaching career

+Following the departure of long-serving manager Neil Cugley, Edge was appointed joint-manager of Folkestone Invicta alongside Michael Everitt.
+In November 2023, Everitt and Edge were sacked by the club.

+On 3 May 2024, Edge was announced as the new assistant manager at Dartford.

+Personal life

 Since leaving professional football Edge has worked as a teacher.